bramley/phplist-plugin-ckeditor/README.md

 * the directory CKEditorPlugin

 ### Enable the plugin ###
 Click the small orange icon to enable the plugin.
-Note that only one editor should be enabled, otherwise phplist will choose the first that it finds.
+Note that only one editor can be enabled.

-### Location of the CKEditor and KCFinder directories ###
+### Location of the KCFinder directory ###
-The CKEditor and KCFinder directories must be within the web root.
+The KCFinder directory must be within the web root.
-If you have the default plugin location, `define("PLUGIN_ROOTDIR","plugins")` in config.php, then the plugin will use the correct paths automatically.
+If you have the default plugin location, `define("PLUGIN_ROOTDIR","plugins")` in config.php, then the plugin will use the correct path automatically.

-If you have placed the plugin directory outside of the web root then you must move or copy the `ckeditor` and `kcfinder` directories from the plugin's directory to somewhere within the web root.
+If you have placed the plugin directory outside of the web root then you must move or copy the `kcfinder` directory from the plugin's directory to somewhere within the web root.

-Then use the Settings page (menu Config > Settings) to specify the path to each directory.
+Then use the Settings page (menu Config > Settings) to specify the path to the KCFinder directory.

-* the path to CKEditor
-* the path to KCFinder

-Each path should be from the web root, such as `/ckeditor`, not the filesystem path.
+The path should be from the web root, such as `/kcfinder`, not the filesystem path.

-Also, if you move or rename the phplist directory or the plugin directory after installing the plugin, then you will need to modify the paths to CKEditor and KCFinder as they will not change automatically.
+Also, if you move or rename the phplist directory or the plugin directory after installing the plugin, then you will need to modify the path to KCFinder as it will not change automatically.

 ## Configuration ##